MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/cordova.md

 ## Failed to install plugin - pod command failed with exit code 1

-After updating to the latest plugin version, chances are you will see the following error message during `cordova plugin add cordova-plugin-appcenter-<module>`:
+After updating to the latest plugin version, chances are you'll see the following error message during `cordova plugin add cordova-plugin-appcenter-<module>`:

 ```Text
 Installing "cordova-plugin-appcenter-shared" for ios
 Failed to install 'cordova-plugin-appcenter-shared': Error: pod: Command failed with exit code 1
 ```

-In `0.3.0` we dropped iOS 8 support.
-The issue with this is that the `4.5.5` version of `cordova-ios` by default targeted ios `9.0`, but used ios `8.0` in the podfile.
-This has been fixed with `cordova-ios 5.0.0`.
+In `0.3.0`, we dropped iOS 8 support.
+The issue with this is that the `4.5.5` version of `cordova-ios` targeted iOS `9.0` by default, but used iOS `8.0` in the podfile.
+The problem is fixed with `cordova-ios 5.0.0`.

-There are two ways to resolve this:
+There are two options to resolve this:
 1. `cordova platform add ios@5.0.0`

-1. If for some reason you want to stay on older cordova version, go to `platforms` > `ios`, open `Podfile` and change `platform :ios, '8.0'` to `platform :ios, '9.0'`.
+2. If for some reason you want to stay on older cordova version, go to `platforms` > `ios`, open `Podfile` and change `platform :ios, '8.0'` to `platform :ios, '9.0'`.
 Then run `pod install`.

 ## Failed to install 'cordova-plugin-appcenter-shared': undefined

 One possible cause of this error is when running `cordova plugin add cordova-plugin-appcenter-<module>` without **CocoaPods** installed.

 In this case, the error usually includes this line:
 ```Text
 Error: CocoaPods was not found.
 Please install version 1.0.1 or greater from https://cocoapods.org/
 ```

-If you see this line, simply run:
+If you see this line, run:

 ```shell
 sudo gem install cocoapods